lynnfaraday/aresmush.com/tutorials/config/idle.md

 ## default_contact

 If a character on the roster doesn't have a specific contact person (for questions about the character), this will used.
 It defaults to "Admin" but you could make it a specific person or something like "App Staff".

+## roster_fields

+You can configure which fields appear on the roster list.
+For each field, you can specify the column title, width, and where to get the data.
+For example, this config makes two columns (25 wide and 15 wide) showing name and position.

+    - field: name
+      width: 25
+      title: Name
+    - field: group
+      value: position
+      width: 15
+      title: Position

+A complete description of all available fields - and how to create custom fields - can be found in the "who_fields" option in the [Who/Where Configuration](/tutorials/config/who.html).